Chuba Hubbard Player Prop Bets for NFL Week 8 | Carolina vs. Atlanta 10/31/2021

 Season Stats

-- The Panthers have run 58.4% passing plays and 41.6% rushing plays this season.
-They rank 19th in the NFL in scoring.
+- The Panthers have called a pass in 58.4% of their plays from scrimmage this year while running the ball 41.6% of the time.
+This offensive attack ranks 19th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Hubbard's matchup with the Falcons.